vagabondHustler/subsearch/README.md

 ## Installation

-#### Windows installer (recommended)
+#### Windows installer

-Requires Windows 10/11.
+Requires Windows 10 or 11.
+It may also work on Windows 8.

 1. Download the installer from the [releases page](https://github.com/vagabondHustler/subsearch/releases).
 2. Run the installer.
-If a SmartScreen / PUA warning appears, click **More info → Run anyway** ([why?](https://support.microsoft.com/en-us/windows/protect-your-pc-from-potentially-unwanted-applications-c7668a25-174e-3b78-0191-faf0607f7a6e))
+If a SmartScreen or PUA warning appears, select **More info**, then **Run anyway**. ([More information](https://support.microsoft.com/en-us/windows/protect-your-pc-from-potentially-unwanted-applications-c7668a25-174e-3b78-0191-faf0607f7a6e))
-3. Launch Subsearch once to register the context menu entries.
+3. Launch Subsearch once to register its File Explorer context-menu entries.

 <details>
 <summary>PUA warning screenshots</summary>